dtcline/ludo/README.md

 # ludo

+Ludo is intended to be a set of interactive simulation development libraries for applications including but not limited to video games.
+It is planned to include some engine implementations but for their use to be optional.

+The initial goal is to implement Entity Component System (ECS) functionality.
+It is very likely that the ECS functionality will NOT be "pure" as advocated by some but instead will be an organic mash-up of what works and feels right.

 ## Dependencies

 Runtime dependencies will be stored in source control (Lua), but build-time dev dependencies will not (CMake, LuaRocks, busted, compilers, etc.).